NeelBhatt/Docs-1/aspnet/aspnetcore/security/data-protection/extensibility/key-management.md

 The following sample code demonstrates creating and registering an IKeyEscrowSink where keys are escrowed such that only members of "CONTOSODomain Admins" can recover them.

+> [!NOTE]
-Note: To run this sample, you must be on a domain-joined Windows 8 / Windows Server 2012 machine, and the domain controller must be Windows Server 2012 or later.
+> To run this sample, you must be on a domain-joined Windows 8 / Windows Server 2012 machine, and the domain controller must be Windows Server 2012 or later.

 <!-- literal_block {"xml:space": "preserve", "backrefs": [], "source": "/Users/shirhatti/docs/Docs/aspnet/security/data-protection/extensibility/key-management/samples/key-management-extensibility.cs", "ids": [], "dupnames": [], "names": [], "classes": [], "linenos": false, "language": "none", "highlight_args": {"linenostart": 1}} -->